mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 We reuse the Wisconsin Diagnostic Breast Cancer dataset from earlier chapters, this time treating malignant samples as anomalies rather than a classification target.
 The dataset contains 648 samples with 9 features measuring cell characteristics (clump thickness, uniformity of cell size and shape, marginal adhesion, etc.) and a class label: 2 for benign, 4 for malignant.

-Roughly 35% of samples are malignant — a higher anomaly rate than most real-world problems, but useful for demonstrating the techniques with enough anomalies to evaluate precision and recall meaningfully.
+Roughly 35% of samples are malignant, a higher anomaly rate than most real-world problems, but useful for demonstrating the techniques with enough anomalies to evaluate precision and recall meaningfully.

 ## Data Preprocessing